 Arrangements

 The International Representative shall have a single room.
-A welcome gift should be in the room on arrival.
-(Fruit, flowers, etc.)
+A welcome gift should be in the room on arrival (e.g., fruit, flowers, etc.)

 Conference materials also should be available at the Pre- Conference District Board Meeting.
 The International Representative’s expenses, while at the Conference, shall be covered by the Conference Fund.
 Zonta International pays travel expenses.